pramnora/my-azure-sites/README.md

 *NOTE(2)*: Individual web sites are called using their folder name: 001
            (as the [index.html] web page will be served up, automatically);
            individual web pages are called using their full filename/plus, filename extension: 001.html

+*NOTE(3)*: I created this file very early this morning; and, I still haven't figured out how to get Azure to connect to my GitHub a/c. yet?!
+So, this project remains a work in progress.